Map of Torquay

 Who are the cheapest energy suppliers in Torquay?

-By using the current prices for tariffs in Torquay and the average gas and electricity usage for a 3-bedroom home, we have found the below energy providers currently have the cheapest tariffs near you:
+By using the current prices for tariffs in Torquay and the average gas and electricity usage for a 3-bedroom home, we have found the following energy providers currently have the cheapest tariffs near you:

 Who is the best energy supplier in Torquay?

-When looking at energy suppliers, it is important to not just focus on price.
+When looking at energy suppliers, it is important not to just focus on price.

 Using data from Trustpilot, we have highlighted the best-performing energy suppliers that are available in Torquay below: